Professor Jacek Brodzki is Professor of Pure Mathematics at the University of Southampton.

 Brodzki is Deputy Head of School for Research and Enterprise in the School of Mathematical Sciences.

-Applications of topology to data-intensive problems in medicine, biology, chemistry, physics, computer science
+- Applications of topology to medicine, biology, chemistry, physics, computer science

 Brodzki's current teaching focuses on the foundations of Geometry and Topology and their many applications.